Greaby/galaxie-gd/data/ressources/comment-zelda-breath-of-the-wild-nous-parle-de-liberte.md

 ---
-authors: [Sofia (Game Spectrum)]
+author: [Sofia (Game Spectrum)]
-tags: ["The Legend of Zelda: Breath of the Wild", liberté, Exploration]
+tag: ["The Legend of Zelda: Breath of the Wild", liberté, Exploration]
 ---

 # Comment Zelda Breath of the Wild nous parle de liberté